Radu II of Wallachia

-Radu II Praznaglava (Radu II Empty Head/in Old Slavic/), (? – 1428?) was a ruler of Wallachia in the 15th century, ruling for 4 terms, each time preceded by Dan II, his rival for the throne, and each time succeeded by him.
+Radu II Praznaglava (Radu II Empty Head/in Old Bulgarian/), (? – 1427?) was a ruler of Wallachia in the 15th century, ruling for 4 terms, each time preceded by Dan II, his rival for the throne, and each time succeeded by him.
 Of those 4 periods on the throne of Wallachia, all were within a period of only 7 years, and 3 terms lasted less than a year.
 He ruled: